Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Rutgers Stats and Trends

-- The Scarlet Knights have been underdogs by 17 points or more once this year and covered the spread.
+- Rutgers has five wins against the spread in 10 games this year.

-- Rutgers' games this season have hit the over on three of nine set point totals (33.3%).
+- The Scarlet Knights have been underdogs by 18.5 points or more once this season and covered the spread.

-- Rutgers is 3-0 against the spread and 4-0 overall in games when it scores more than 17.1 points.
+- Rutgers' games this season have hit the over three times in nine opportunities (33.3%).

-- Rutgers is 3-1 against the spread and 3-2 overall when the team totals more than 351.7 yards.
+- Rutgers is 3-0 against the spread and 4-0 overall when the team puts up more than 17.1 points.

-- This year the Scarlet Knights have 10 turnovers, seven fewer than the Nittany Lions have takeaways (17).
+- Rutgers is 3-1 against the spread and 3-2 overall when the team amasses more than 351.7 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.